TheMightyQuynh/ELK/5_Snapshot.md

 }
 ```
 5. Copied access key ID and secret access key of the newly created user

+## Install S3 Plugin and Register Repository
-6. SSHed into all three nodes and sudo su
+1. SSHed into all three nodes and sudo su
-7. Installed S3 plugin on all three nodes
+2. Installed S3 plugin on all three nodes
 ```
 cd /usr/share/elasticsearch
 bin/elasticsearch-plugin install --batch repository-s3
 ```
-8. Used Elasticsearch's keystore utility to add the S3 access key ID on all three nodes
+3. Used Elasticsearch's keystore utility to add the S3 access key ID on all three nodes
 ```
 /usr/share/elasticsearch/bin/elasticsearch-keystore add s3.client.default.access_key
 ```
-   - Entered the access key ID from step 5
+   - Entered the access key ID from step 5 above
-9. Used Elasticsearch's keystore utility to add the S3 secret access key on all three nodes
+4. Used Elasticsearch's keystore utility to add the S3 secret access key on all three nodes
 ```
 /usr/share/elasticsearch/bin/elasticsearch-keystore add s3.client.default.secret_key
 ```
-   - Entered the secret key from step 5
+   - Entered the secret key from step 5 above
-10. Restarted Elasticsearch on all three nodes
+5. Restarted Elasticsearch on all three nodes
 ```
 systemctl restart elasticsearch
 ```
-11. Ran the below command in Kibana (signed in as `elastic` user)
+6. Ran the below command in Kibana (signed in as `elastic` user)
 ```
 PUT _snapshot/s3_test_repo
 {